-Other than the obvious (color), there are some minor differences between cream colored Golden Retrievers and their other golden counterparts.
+Other than the obvious (color), there are some very minor differences between a cream colored Golden Retriever and their other golden counterparts.

 For instance, cream Golden Retrievers generally have a thinner coat, so you may experience slightly less hair around the home.
 However, they shed just as much.

 Physically, the cream variations have rounder eyes with a stockier build.
 In some cases, they’ll have broader heads and a longer neck.
 Even so, they’re usually slightly shorter than the American Goldens.

 The Red Golden Retrievers are strikingly beautiful.
 They’ll always have a lush coat in what seems like a mahogany red with highlights of an amber hue.
 The coats can be a dark brown, reddish gold, hence the name “red.”

 To the unfamiliar, they can often be confused with dark Golden Retrievers as well.
 And similar to a cream colored Golden Retriever, the red variation is not recognized by the American Kennel Club and thus, not permitted to compete at shows.

 This dark red color can vary quite a bit from dog to dog.
 However, to officially classify as a red Golden Retriever, the coats need to be redder than the “standard” dark Golden.